nehabisht87/Virtual-medic/README.md

 ## Installation

-You need some packages to run this application,
+You need following packages to run this application : -

 Back-End